Skip to main content

 —John 13:34–35 (ESV)

 This command is not generic humanitarianism.
 It is covenantal love modeled after Christ’s own sacrificial love.
 The phrase “one another” clearly refers to fellow disciples—those within the believing community.
 We love God because he first loved us, this is the truth of scripture.
-All were seeking our own, all had gone astray, but God was rich in mercy through his great love...
+All were seeking their own, all had gone astray, but God was rich in mercy through his great love...

 🧎♂️ The Least of These: Loving Christ’s Brethren